redarling/CPP-modules-42/README.md

 ---

-Each module directory contains instructions, exercises, and examples to deepen your understanding of C++ programming.
+Each module directory contains complete exercises, so it requires only 'make' command and './executable_name <some args if they are needed>'.